tombensve/APS/APS-Network/APSExternalProtocolExtender/docs/src/APSExternalProtocolExtender.md

 _APSExtProtocolHTTPTransportProvider_ - Provides a HTTP transport.

- _APSStreamedJSONRPCProtocolProvider_ - Provides version 1.0 and 2.0 of JSONRPC.
+ _APSStreamedJSONRPCProtocolProvider_ - Provides version 1.0 and 2.0 of JSONRPC, JSONHTTP and JSONREST.

 ## APIs